Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 \subsubsection{Hourglass}

 For the hourglass geometry, we have

 where we omit subleading terms.
-The prefactors are again protected from UV details.
-The LN and MI satisfy the same properties as those found above in Section~\ref{sec:hg-general}, including poles at $\pi$, and monotonicity for the MI, $\partial_\theta h^{I}(\theta)\geq 0$.
+The prefactors are again protected from the UV cutoff.
+The LN and MI satisfy the same properties as those found above in Section~\ref{sec:hg-general}, including poles at $\pi$, and monotonicity for the MI \red{and LN, $\partial_\theta h^{I, \mathcal E}(\theta)\geq 0$}.
 The EE of the hourglass will also contain a logarithmic enhancement $a_\times(\theta) \log(|\partial A|/\delta)$, and the corresponding prefactor is decreasing on $[0,\pi /2]$ and convex, $a_\times''(\theta) \geq 0$, as in Eq.~(\ref{eq:a-times-properties}).